fedeghe/searchHash/README.md

-The result is always an array containing 0 or more elements like the following (this is one result element from a forKey(4) search on a dummy obj, see test1.js ):
+The result is always an array containing 0 or more elements like the following (this is one result element from a forKey(‘a’) search on a dummy obj, see test1.js ):

 ```
 {